ontolex/morph/index.md

 </div>
 </div>

 For instance, for Latin verbs, in addition to the citation form, dictionaries also record "principal parts" -- i.e., a set of forms from which the full paradigm of a lexeme can be inferred.
-E.g., the entry for *rumpo* in the Lewis and Short dictionary lists the forms:
+For example, the entry for *rumpo* in the Lewis and Short dictionary lists the forms:

 - *rumpo*, displaying the present stem *rump-*, from which other forms displaying the present stem can be inferred;
 - *rupi*, displaying the perfect stem *rup-*, from which other forms displaying the perfect stem can be inferred;
 - *ruptum*, displaying the so-called third stem *rupt-*, from which other forms displaying the third stem can be inferred;